perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/SSDT/README.md

 // End mark
 ```

-Also remember to modify your PCI device path.
+Also remember to modify your PCI device path according to your system.

-For the rest, the file is an original iMacPro1,1 dump `samples/Original-iMacPro11.dsl`, of course each user has to modify it according to his hardware.\
+In the `SSDT/samples`folder there is also an original iMacPro1,1 dump `Original-iMacPro11.dsl`, of course each user has to modify it according to his hardware.\
 Maybe everything is correctly detected and we just want to add the PPT string to the system.
 In this case we can delete all the unnecessary properties.

 ---

 ### Cleanup

-for better and quicker identification rename the final file to `ssdt-br0.dsl` and don`t forget to compile to `AML` format that later has to be put in ACPI in your `config.plist` file.
+For better and quicker identification, rename the final file to `SSDT-BR0.dsl` and don't forget to compile to AML format that later has to be put in ACPI folder and in your `config.plist` file.

 ---